Learning Regularization Functionals for Inverse Problems: A Comparative Study: Overview of Training Methods

 \subsection{Contrastive Learning}

-The core property of bilevel learning is end-to-end learning of the reconstruction operator.
-Another class of learning methods tries to learn a regularizer $\regularizer$ by contrasting \enquote{good} and \enquote{bad} images.
+Bilevel learning aims to directly learn the reconstruction operator.
+Another class of methods tries to learn a regularizer $\regularizer$ by contrasting \enquote{good} and \enquote{bad} images.
 This approach shares similarities with contrastive learning, which originates from representation learning \cite{becker1992self, chen2020simple}, and has been applied in various fields such as generative modeling \cite{goodfellow2014generative} and latent space embeddings \cite{radford2021learning}.